Weight: Males 6-8 kg (13.2 – 17.6 lbs), females 5-7 kg (11 – 15.4 lbs)

-Mrs. Norris, Argus Filch’s cat in the Harry Potter films was played by three Maine Coon cats.
+Three Maine Coons played Mrs. Norris, Argus Filch’s cat in the Harry Potter films.

 Legs are muscular and well proportioned.
 The front legs are set wide apart, the upper hind legs have a covering of long fur known as britches.
 Feet and toe feathering or furnishings were also needed to enable them to run through the snow and icy waters and these keep the paw pads from getting too cold.
 Paws are large and round.

-The tail is long, broad at the base, tapering to the tip.
-It is covered in thick, bushy fur.
+The tail is long, broad at the base, tapering to the tip, is thick and bushy.

 Maine Coons are VERY smart cats and are also known to have dog-like qualities, and love to play fetch.
 They are loyal and tend to choose one human in the family as their special person.
 This breed is well known as the gentle giants of the cat world and do have a very kind and gentle outlook on life.

 This is a highly intelligent breed of cat which makes them easy to train.
 High activity levels through to couch potatoes are ways of describing the day of a Maine Coon.
 They love to climb and be up high, so heavy based scratching poles are a necessity.
 Water is also a favourite with Maine Coons, whether it be to drink, play in or in some cases swim in.
 You will never be safe in the bath or shower if you share your home with a Maine Coon.

 They love human companionship and like to follow you around the house and be a part of what you are doing.